smartlook/smartlook.github.io/readme.md

-# Smartlook API docs
+# Smartlook API Docs

 * This site is still WIP.
-We will move content to Github pages.
-* To see our current documentation visit: https://www.smartlook.com/docs/api
+Current documentation is at: https://www.smartlook.com/docs/api

 ## Copyright